Self Help Information

 - Implanon/Nexplanon (must be on the Family Planning Only Services program)

 General Health Information

-Birth control pills provide an effective method of contraception if taken consistently as instructed.
+Birth control pills provide an effective method of contraception if taken consistently as directed.
 They do not protect against sexually transmitted infections (STIs).

-- Pills are most effective if taken at the same time everyday in order to keep a steady level of hormone in your system.
-If pills are taken at varied times of the day, bleeding or spotting between periods is also possible.
+- Pills are most effective if taken at the same time every day in order to keep a steady level of hormone in your system.
+If pills are taken at varied times of the day, bleeding or spotting between periods is possible.

-- Always following the package sequence exactly, even if you have some bleeding between periods or don't have sex often.
+- Always follow the package sequence exactly, even if you have some bleeding between periods or don't have sex often.

 - You can expect your period each month sometime during the time you are taking your "inactive" pills.
-You are protected from pregnancy during the 7 "inactive" pills as long as you start the next pack of pills on time.
+You are protected from pregnancy during the 7 "inactive" pills as long as you took the 3rd week of pills correctly and start the next pack of pills on time

 Pills and Your Period